cuongnd9/node-graphql-kit/README.md

 ## Features

-- ESNext
+- Using ESNext
-- GraphQL
+- Setup Babel, ESLint, Prettier, Ava and Husky.
-- Prisma
+- Having Basic authentication and authorization.
-- PostgreSQL
+- Setup a basic Apollo Graphql API.
-- MongoDB
+- Using Prisma and PostgreSQL.

 ## Prepare